جامعة النجاح الوطنية

 2

-Developing the engineering student's ability to express his ideas through drawings, so that he can draw any design in a way that specialists can understand and manufacture, according to agreed standard standards regarding shape and designation.
-Manual techniques are covered in this course using only known drawing tools.
+Developing the engineering student's ability to express his ideas through drawings, so that he can draw any design in a way that specialists can understand and manufacture, according to agreed standard standards regarding shape and designation. manual techniques are covered in this course using only known drawing tools.

 1

-Development of basic skills in fields of manual sheet metal fabrication, welding processes, and household electric circuits.
-Students should perform in individual practical exercises.
+Development of basic skills in fields of manual sheet metal fabrication, welding processes, and household electric circuits. students should perform in individual practical exercises.

 0